Sometimes when our body tries to protect itself from some injury or pain, it creates a defence, that is troublesome to itself.

 - Uses of proper footwear which distributes weight evenly can prevent the recurrence of callosities.

 Too much to read?
 Ask questions about your ailment directly to Dr. Shah.
 Click here.

 Can homeopathy Help?

-There are many homeopathic remedies which are effective in treating corns, but today I will be discussing commonly used five top rated homeopathic medicines.
+There are many homeopathic remedies that are effective in treating corn, but today I will be discussing the commonly used five top-rated homeopathic medicines.

 1) Antim Crud:

 Antim crud is very effective in treating hard, horny and sensitive corns and callosities which are extremely painful.
 There is intense pain in the soles of feet and it makes walking difficult.
 The slightest pressure will produce a callosity, or a sore place.
 There is an unusual tendency of thickening of the skin on the soles of the feet.
 The skin may start to chap, thicken, and become rough and cracked.
 There is a callous formation under the nail of the great toe.
 It is effective for warts to grow on the hands.
 There is an associated complaint of indigestion with lot of food allergies.
 Person feels hungry all the time with a thick white coating on the tongue.
 Antim crud patient show tendency to grow fat.

 Thuja is a deep acting medicine.
 Thuja is indicated in very fleshy persons with dark complexion, black hair and unhealthy skin.
 Thuja personality have tendency for overgrowth of tissues and hyperkeratosis.
 People with recurrent tendency of corns responds well to Thuja.
 There is general aggravation from damp weather.
 Perspiration is oily and sweet smelling, or sometimes offensive.
 Thuja has the singular property of softening hard tissues.